U.S., Russia agree on Syria weapons, Obama says force still option

 "The most important point is the act of killing, no matter what is the weapon," said Tariq al-Dimashqi.
 "The killing will continue.
 No change will happen.
 That is it."

-Syrian state media broadcast the Geneva news conference live, indicating that Damascus is satisfied with the deal.
+Syrian state media broadcast the Geneva news conference live, indicating that Damascus was satisfied with the deal.

 DEAL OFFERS WAY OUT

-Having taken the surprise decision two weeks ago to seek congressional approval for strikes to punish Assad for using poison gas, Obama faced a dilemma when lawmakers appeared likely to deny him.
+Having taken the surprise decision two weeks ago to seek congressional approval for strikes to punish Assad for using poison gas, Obama faced a dilemma when lawmakers appeared likely to deny him authorisation.

 The weapons deal proposed by Putin, a former KGB agent intent on restoring some of the influence Moscow lost with the Soviet collapse two decades ago, offered Obama a way out.